26 Places in India That Look Like Their Foreign Travel Twins

 I1: Noboribetsu, Japan

-I2: Manikaran Sahib hot springs, Himachal Pradesh
+I2: Manikaran Sahib Hot Springs, Himachal Pradesh

 You must have heard a lot about the plethora of hot water springs in Japan and the Japanese Onsen culture.
 But there are some good hot springs in India too.
 The hot springs of Parvati river at Manikaran Sahib, in Himachal Pradesh, are the best spa for your body.
 The waters are hot and have medicinal properties which are said to cure several bone or muscles issues.